 - CMAC 6053.
 Quantitative Research Methods Study of the tools and techniques of empirical research as they may be applied to mass communications. - CMAC 6203.
-Introduction to Graduate Study selected studies; preparation of thesis. - CMAC 6253.
-Qualitative Research Methods in Communications This course is designed to acquaint students with major approaches to qualitative inquiry in the field of communication.
+Introduction to Graduate Study Survey of research methods; evaluation of selected studies; preparation of thesis. - CMAC 6253.
+Qualitative Research Methods in CommunicationsThis course is designed to acquaint students with major approaches to qualitative inquiry in the field of communication.
 Students will gain experience in collecting, analyzing, and interpreting qualitative data as well as in writing qualitative research reports. - CMAC 6463.
 Media Management Applications CAPSTONE EXPERIENCE.
 Discussion and application of MSMM program-provided content to address real-world media management problems.
 Course should be taken the final term of completing degree requirements.
 Strongly recommended it be the only course of enrollment that term.